TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 | 10 Minutes | Discussion         |

 ## Instructor's Note
-1. Display the Do Now on the board, make sure that students are working
+1. Display the Do Now on the board, check that students are working.
 2. Printing Worksheet Review
 	1. File is the center section of the screen.
 Sometimes this is called a script.
 		1. How do you save/run a file?
 Ask students what happened when they ran the file from the do now.